binzailani3136/ReChat/README.md

 - [FAQ](#faq)

 ## Introduction
-- The app runs on **BOTH** iOS & Android and uses a single codebase which is mostly written in Javascript.
+- This app runs on **BOTH** iOS & Android and uses a single codebase which is mostly written in Javascript.
 - All dependencies used in this project are latest versions and I will frequently upgrade it's versions.
 - Uses ES6
 - Uses ESLint Airbnb syntax.